Canon 70D vs T5i

-The above review scores should be interpreted with care, though.
-The ratings are only valid when refering to cameras in the same category and of the same age.
-Hence, a score should always be seen in the context of the camera's market launch date and its price, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
-Also, please note that some of the review sites have changed their methodology and reporting over time.
+Care should be taken when interpreting the review scores above, though.
+The ratings are only valid when referring to cameras in the same category and of the same age.
+A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
+Also, kindly note that some of the listed sites have over time developped their review approaches and their reporting style.

 Other camera comparisons

 Did this review help to inform your camera decision process?
 If you would like to see a different side-by-side camera review, just use the search menu below.
 Alternatively, you can follow any of the listed hyperlinks for comparisons that others found interesting.

 Below is a side-by-side comparison of the specs of the two cameras to facilitate a quick review of their differences and common features.

 |Camera Model||Canon 70D||Canon T5i|

 |Camera Type||Digital single lens reflex||Digital single lens reflex|

 |Camera Lens||Canon EF mount lenses||Canon EF mount lenses|

 |Launch Date||July 2013||March 2013|

 |Launch Price||USD 1199||USD 649|